 - Arms down by side (pause for 4 count)

 Review: This exercise has acted as a preliminary ‘preparation’ exercise for over 75 years!
 It serves as an adjusting exercise, because it encourages good posture, but also as a breathing and replenishing exercise because it encourages the lungs to be filled with fresh air.
 You will often see encouragement to perform this exercise by an open window for just this reason.

 Variation: It is perfectly acceptable to start with the hands flat against the thighs and keep the hands in the ‘paddle’ position throughout the movement.
 Palms will be facing one another until they reach overhead, then turned out and facing down on the way down (as before).
-Equally, as in the first image of Christine demonstrating this exercise, it is fine to keep the hands in light fists for the duration of the exercise.
+Equally, it is fine to keep the hands in light fists for the duration of the exercise.